gotolino/pycausal-explorer/docs/guide.rst

 Meta learners
 ==============
 Meta learners rely on machine learning models that predict outcome.
+Their performance is tied to how well the provided model can learn the outcome function. `[1]`_

-They perform poorly when the outcome is hard to predict, such as when there are too many covariables or the generating function is too complex.
-They are also strongly affected by regularization.
+They perform poorly when the outcome is hard to predict, such as when there are too many covariables or the generating function is too complex. `[2]`_ They are also strongly affected by regularization.

 Bellow we outline each one.
 Overall, unless the SLearner's bias towards zero